 What does entrepreneurship look like across Koch companies?

-At the Hispanic Scholarship Fund’s inaugural Entrepreneurship Summit in San Jose, California, leaders from across the enterprise shared their perspectives with a group of tomorrow’s potential leaders in business, philanthropy, and more.
+At the Hispanic Scholarship Fund’s inaugural Entrepreneurship Summit in San Jose, California, leaders from across Koch shared their perspectives with a group of tomorrow’s potential leaders in business, philanthropy, and more.

-Speakers during the four-day event included Jennifer Waltner, managing director, finance & business development, Flint Hills Resources, who discussed the stages of business funding.
+Speakers during the four-day event included Jennifer Waltner, managing director, finance & business development, Flint Hills Resources (a Koch company), who discussed the stages of business funding.
 Attendees at dinnertime fireside chats also heard from a panel including Askia Ahmad, IT director, Flint Hills Resources; Sonya Luna, finance director, Koch Logistics; Lisa Bogert, manager, education investments, Charles Koch Institute; and John Hardin, director, university relations, Charles Koch Institute.

 González sat down with Koch News to share his top takeaways from the event.